Reviewed by Jo M. Sullivan

 Reading Level: Early Childhood

 Review Source: Africa Access

-SYNOPSIS: Sundaymah and Sundaygar are two siblings who live in Grand Bassa County in Liberia.
+Publishers Synopsis: Sundaymah and Sundaygar are two siblings who live in Grand Bassa County in Liberia.
 On the way to visit their Auntie Mardie's house in Monrovia, they encounter various characters in the big city and have an experience that introduces them to a very important word.